How to Approach Older Generations in a Family Business about a New ERP

 The Family Business Crossroads

 Every family business eventually faces a turning point.
-For many generational distribution companies, a change in generational leadership often coincides with the decision to implement a new ERP system.
+For many family-owned distribution businesses, this is an upgrade of their ERP system.

-Oftentimes, making the leap to a new ERP is not just about technology for senior leaders.
+For senior leaders, choosing a new ERP isn’t just about technology.
 It’s about legacy, stewardship, and the future of the business they’ve created.

 Understanding Resistance

-Resistance to change is rarely just about the software.
+Resistance to change is rarely just about the technology.
 For many senior family members, their business is the result of a lifetime of effort and commitment.

 It’s more than a job; it’s a central part of who they are.

-When senior family members show resistance, these concerns frequently shape the conversation:
+When senior family members resist, these concerns frequently shape the conversation:

-- Loss of Identity and Control: Change can feel like a threat to the role of ‘steward.’
-The one who has protected the business legacy.
+• Loss of Identity and Control: Change can feel like a threat to their role as stewards of the business.

-- Cognitive Rigidity: Established mental models make abrupt transitions challenging, especially for those who prefer gradual improvements.
+• Cognitive Rigidity: Long-held habits make abrupt changes difficult, especially for those who prefer gradual steps.

-- Security and Privacy Concerns: In an age where hacks and large-scale data breaches have become the new normal, security is a growing concern among senior family leaders.
+• Security & Privacy Concerns: In an age where hacks and large-scale data breaches have become the new normal, worries about data breaches and security loom large.

-These concerns can show up throughout daily business operations, causing senior leaders to rely on what they know best, such as manual spreadsheets or outdated workflows.
-However, the “if it’s not broken, then don’t fix it” mentality creates silos that the new ERP was meant to solve.
+These concerns show up in daily operations, causing senior leaders to stick with what they know best, like manual spreadsheets or old processes.
+The “if it’s not broke, then don’t fix it” mindset creates silos that the new ERP was meant to solve.

 It’s not always about avoiding change.
 Often, it’s about protecting the values and practices that have shaped the business over time.